-The flat cut of the brisket is more lean and uniform in shape and size, leading to a boiled dinner that is not overly fatty, and a cut of meat that will slice up nicely for serving.
+The flat cut of the brisket is more lean and more uniform in shape and size, leading to a corned beef dinner that is not overly fatty, and a cut of meat that will slice up nice and even for serving.

-The point cut of the brisket may be more tender, but it yields much less meat because it’s 50% fat.
-This is a good cut if you want to smoke some brisket (the fat keeps it juicy during a long smoking time), but not if you’re going to boil it.
+The point cut of the brisket may be more tender, but it yields much less meat for serving, because it’s 50% fat.
+The point is a good cut if you want to smoke some brisket (the fat keeps it juicy during a long smoking time), but not if you’re going to boil it.
 (Unless, of course, you like your veggies coated in a layer of beef fat.
-That decision is up to you.)
+But that decision is up to you.)

 How Much Corned Beef Brisket To Buy

 When thinking about how much corned beef to buy, you need to remember that brisket does have a decent amount of fat in it.
+(Even in the flat cut.)
 This fat will be lost in cooking, meaning you always want to buy more corned beef than you think you’ll need.

 A good estimate is that the edible portion of a flat cut will be between 1/2 and 2/3 of the uncooked weight.

 So, a 3 lb brisket will give you roughly 1.75-2 lbs of meat.